directus/directus/docs/reference/query.md

 Get the maximum allowed items\
 `-1`

-::: warning All Items
+::: warning Maximum Items

-Depending on the size of your collection and configuration of your instance, fetching the maximum amount of data may result in degraded performance or timeouts, use with caution.
+Depending on the size of your collection, fetching the maximum amount of data may result in degraded performance or timeouts, use with caution.

+The maximum amount of items that can be requested on the API can be configured using the `QUERY_LIMIT_MAX` variable.

 :::